LORD OF LIFE LUTHERAN CHURCH

 The Columbarium at Lord of Life Lutheran Church

 A columbarium is a repository for cremated remains, organized into individual niches, with exterior identification of the person(s) inurned.
-The columbarium will be located on the church property near the large cross.
-The structure will be made of mahogany colored granite and will contain 32 niches.
+The columbarium is located on the church property near the large cross.
+The structure is made of mahogany colored granite and contains 32 niches.
 Each niche can hold up to two standard cremation urns or a single companion urn.

 From ancient to modern times, from the crypts of the cathedrals of Europe to the parish cemeteries of America, the church has always cared for its deceased and kept them close, within earshot of the promises of God.